Gassandrid/ewan.my/content/Notes/Computing and Complexity/Class Notes/Day 10.md

 For the pumping lemma for regular languages, we have a regular language $L$ and a pumping length $p$ such that for all strings $w \in L$ with $|w| \geq p$, we can divide $w$ into three parts $w = xyz$ such that:

+*I had to leave class, and wasnt able to finish this note*